 Let’s take a look at my top recommendations for the most fuel efficient motorbikes currently on the market.

-For more information check out my post on how to improve motorcycle fuel economy!
+If you already have a bike and you’re trying to squeeze more out of it, check out my post on how to improve motorcycle fuel economy!

 It’s hard to go wrong with the Honda CBR250R whether you’re looking for the best beginner motorcycle or something impressively fuel efficient.
 With this little 250cc thumper riders will enjoy up to 70MPG which equates to more than 225 miles of distance on a single tank.

-There’s no need to use anything but regular fuel in these Honda’s giving you yet another area of cost savings for this bike.
-Of course you can redline every year and ride hard, but for reasonable riders this bike is going to give you a lot of distance.
+There’s no need to use anything but regular fuel in these Honda’s, giving you yet another area of cost savings for this bike.
+Of course you can redline every gear and ride hard, but for reasonable riders this bike is going to give you a lot of distance.